Kamagasaki: Notable riots or protests

 Several conflicts with the police have occurred in Kamagasaki since 1961 over perceived human rights violations by authorities.
 The mass media usually refer to these events using words that can be translated as "riot".

 The first riot occurred on August 1, 1961, when an elderly day laborer from Kamagasaki was killed in a traffic accident.
 The official who arrived on the scene assumed that the man was already dead (only doctors are allowed to pronounce a death) and left the body on the street for over 20 minutes without calling an ambulance while he spoke with witnesses.
 A large group of day laborers surrounded the Nishinari police station in protest of the man's treatment, overturned parked police cars, and set fire to nearby apartment buildings.
 The Osaka Prefectural Police responded with 6,000 officers, using police sticks and vehicles to round up the rioters.
 It took two days to stop the 2,000 rioters; 28 were arrested.
 Approximately 10 rioters and 100 police officers were injured.

 This riot became a national issue and was taken up in the prefectural legislature and national legislature of Japan.
 Several attempts were made to mend relationships between the groups, but minor riots continued to occur.
 In May 1966, it was decided that the official name of Kamagasaki would be changed to Airin-chiku (あいりん地区) in an attempt to improve the area's crime-ridden image.
 The name Kamagasaki is still commonly used amongst inhabitants, while the name Airin-chiku is used by the media and government officials.

 The 22nd riot occurred in October 1990, 17 years after the last riot in 1973.
 This riot also involved local day laborers but grew in proportion when youths from outside Kamagasaki joined in.
 Shin-Imamiya Station and local stores were set on fire during this riot, and it took several days to calm the area.

 The 23rd riot occurred in October 1992, and a large-scale riot did not occur for over 10 years.
 This was the last large-scale riot to occur in Japan before the 34th G8 summit.

-The 24th conflict with the police occurred on June 13, 2008, and it continued six days.
+The 24th conflict with the police occurred on June 13, 2008, and it continued for six days.
 It was related to the 34th G8 summit.
 One day before the G8 Finance Ministers' Meeting started in Osaka with a very large police presence, a day laborer in Kamagasaki was allegedly tortured by the police.
 In protest, many day laborers and other local citizens carried out several days of street protests.
-Many mass media referred to the protests as a "riot".
+Much of the mass media referred to the protests as "riots".